teri-lynn/teri-lynn.github.com/testimonials.md

 for the ladies and myself.
 She is always ready to answer any question or give you advice.
 Thanks Teri-Lynn for all your help and support.

+*Agnes N says...*

+> Teri-Lynn is an enthusiastic and knowledgeable personal trainer.
+She made it fun and always knew how to challenge me to get that extra effort.
+She is very knowledgeable about a variety of topics including nutrition and if she doesn’t know the answer to a question always follows up.
+A great motivator!